 Leadership Overview

-The Asia Foundation has 4 executives leading key functions including strategy, governance, operations, and board relations.
+The Asia Foundation has 5 executives leading key functions including strategy, operations, and governance.

-Driven by a commitment to improving lives, The Asia Foundation addresses five overarching goals: strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation across a dynamic and developing Asia.
+Driven by a commitment to improving lives across Asia, The Asia Foundation addresses five overarching goals: strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation through deep local expertise.

-Driven by a commitment to improving lives, The Asia Foundation addresses five overarching goals: strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation across a dynamic and developing Asia.
+Driven by a commitment to improving lives across Asia, The Asia Foundation addresses five overarching goals: strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation through deep local expertise.

 Leadership Roles at The Asia Foundation